By Sacha Ismail, Lewisham Momentum activist

 Those opposing the Steering Committee majority generally want an activist organisation based on local groups, which get people out on the streets and campaign systematically in the Labour Party, and which therefore debate the ideas and policies to put forward on the streets and in Labour.
 “The other side”, as far as we can see, generally wants a sort of Labour-focused version of the 38 Degrees organisation, which has an unelected Board of worthies, an appointed office staff, and members connected mostly by electronic communications from and occasional “consultations” by the office.

-Related to that is how clearly socialist, and amicably and constructively critical of the Corbyn leadership, Momentum should be.
+Related to that is how clearly socialist, and amicably and constructively critical of the Corbyn leadership and willing to build pressure on it, Momentum should be.

 Isn’t this about far left groups versus the bulk of Momentum members?